 - 4 middle schools

-The Manchester School of Technology offers vocational training to city high schoolers, producing skilled cosmetologists, chefs, and auto mechanics.
+The Manchester School of Technology is a 4-year competency-based high school and a Career & Technical Education Center, producing skilled cosmetologists, chefs, and auto mechanics.
 Meanwhile, a comprehensive special education system offers opportunities to children from pre-school to high school.

 The Manchester parochial school system offers: